The competitor SWOT analysis will show you where you can compete and win.

 A competitor SWOT analysis is often performed by looking at yourself and using the competition as a benchmark.

 You end up in a “what we do well compared to the competition” perspective.

 What I am suggesting here today is the opposite.

-Analyse one of your competitors and use yourself or the industry as the benchmark.
+Analyze one of your competitors and use yourself or the industry as the benchmark.

-When you perform the competitor SWOT analysis from your competitors perspective you will identify strengths, weaknesses, opportunities and threats in a new light.
+When you perform the competitor SWOT analysis from your competitor’s perspective, you will identify strengths, weaknesses, opportunities, and threats in a new light.

 |From competitor perspective||You need to|

 |Competitor weakness||be aggressive and grow|